transifex/transifex-sync-zendesk/readme.md

 ## Releasing

-Semantic versioning -
+The release process for this application follows the following procedure.
+PRs->Devel (branch)->Master (branch)->Release (master tag)->Zendesk App Store (final artifact).
+A different set of automation processes applies to each step.
+- PRs and Devel: Mocha unit tests,jshint and csslint run in Nodejs
+- Master: Webpack build app into a single directory
+- Release: Final build using ZAT tool

-Each release should be versioned in Github.
-THese releases will be marked as 'pre-release' until the version is launched on the Zendesk app store.
+Code will be versioned in devel but will be marked as 'pre-release' until it is launched on the Zendesk app store (note this might mean that some versions never get final versions).

-DevMaster branch -
-This branch enables testing with the ZAT client.
-The only difference between this and master is any dev specific configuration so examples include the 'private' property in manifest.json and secure properties in Transifex api calls.

 ## Project Directory Structure